Cabra Rooftop Downtown Skyline

 • price 3 of 4

-Located upstairs from Santa Monica's Laemmle Theater, Élephante is the best Westside rooftop restaurant, period.
+Why we love it: Vibes: the only word that comes to mind after the elevator ride up to Élephante.
+Located upstairs from the Laemmle Theater, Élephante boasts one of Santa Monica’s best indoor-outdoor spaces, with resort-like interior design that feels ripped from the pages of Conde Nast Traveler.
 Inside, chic modern wood furniture and a selection of cacti and lush houseplants set the stage for a stunning view of the ocean from the aptly-named Sunset Room.
 Meet friends during the day for brunch and lunch, then bring a date at night for low-lit romance.
-Our go-to is the whipped eggplant dip with puffy flatbread, but there’s also excellent pizza, pasta and a sunny weekend brunch with the likes of soft polenta with eggs, crab and sweet corn.
-Given the excellent food and ambience, it's also nearly impossible to snag a table as a walk-in, so make sure you book in advance.
+Our go-to is the whipped eggplant dip with puffy house-made flatbread, but there’s also excellent pizza, pasta and a sunny weekend brunch with the likes of soft polenta with eggs, crab and sweet corn.

 • Seafood